Risk Management Frameworks

 DIRECTION is set by the Executive management team and in order of priority is based on:

-- Organizational objectives vision and mission (ie. The reason for existence of the organization).
+- Organisational objectives vision and mission (ie. The reason for existence of the organisation).

 - A risk assessment based on those objectives